Skip to content

 How to identify the best high dividend yield utility stocks

 Some companies will pay dividends to investors, which can help to boost the long-term profitability of an investment position.
 Higher dividend yields are favoured by investors as they can imply greater returns on an initial investment – depending on the size of the position.
-Utility companies will often have attractive dividend yields.
+Utility companies will often sport attractive dividend yields.

 Utility stocks: what you need to know before investing